 The old preliminary examination in numerical analysis covers numerical linear algebra and numerical methods for partial differential equations.
-This exam is to be taken by students who completed the prelim sequence by December of 2002.
-The new preliminary examination sequence covers MA 537 and MA 522.
+Students who completed the prelim sequence by December of 2002 should refer to the 2004 version of this handbook.
+The new preliminary examination sequence covers MA 522 and MA 537.

-Basic courses: MA522, MA625 (old style) MA 522, MA 537 (new style)
+Basic courses: MA 522, MA 537